forgojs/forgo/README.md

 ## Additional Rerender options

-The most straight forward way to do rerender is by invoking it with `args.element` as follows.
+The most straight forward way to do rerender is by invoking it with `args.element` as the only argument - as follows.

 ```tsx
 function TodoList(props) {